Neil McLaughlin: Later life

 McLaughlin became involved in local politics in later life and was one of the founding members of the Sinn Féin Cumann in Shantallow.
 In 1972, he was present during the events in the Bogside area that became known as Bloody Sunday.
 During a tribunal, McLaughlin testified how British paratroopers had fired at him and a group of around 20 others who had thrown stones at British Army vehicles.
-One of his children, Neil Jr, has also stood as a local council candidate for Sinn Féin.

 McLaughlin married his partner Margo and had seven children.
-He died on 23 December 2013 and was buried in Derry City Cemetery.
+One of his children, Neil Jr, has also stood as a local council candidate for Sinn Féin.
+McLaughlin died on 23 December 2013 and was buried in Derry City Cemetery.